Arizona's Route 66 30th Annual Fun Run Attracts Vintage Cars Trucks Cycles to the Mother Road

 Cruising Route 66 Arizona

-In 1994, we had participated in the Arizona portion of the Historic Route 66 Fun Run, and this year we decided that it would be fun to participate again.
+In 1994, we participated in the Arizona portion of the Historic Route 66 Fun Run, and in 2015, we decided that it would be fun to participate again.
 For anyone interested in Route 66 history, Arizona history, or vintage autos, trucks, trailers and motorcycles, the event is two days of feasting on fun, food, history and a constant parade of some of the world's finest vehicles.
 I was amazed to discover that Route 66 Clubs exist in Canada, France, Germany, Italy, Switzerland, Germany and Brazil.
 (Probably other countries too, but participants from all the countries I just listed were in attendance.)

 Snow Cap Drive In Seligman Arizona

 While some towns and attractions along Route 66 did cease to exist, many towns and businesses worked to restore the original motels, hotels, service stations and restaurants to their former glory when America seemed to be a more optimistic and innocent society.
 Many historical groups began to advertise their Route 66 status and the highway gained an iconic following.

 In Seligman Arizona the Delgado family that owned the Snow Cap drive-in cafe, a barber shop and I believe a service station, helped form the Historic Route 66 Association of Arizona.
 Each year the Fun Run on the Arizona portion of the Historic Route 66, held annually on the first week of May begins in Seligman on a Friday night with a barbque and cruise, and starts officially on Saturday morning at ten.
 The vehicles pass through Seligman, Grand Canyon Caverns, Peach Springs, Truxton, Valentine, Hackberry Valle Vista, Kingman, Cool Springs, Oatman and Golden Shores/Topock along the Colorado River where Arizona ends and across the River California begins.